-It’s my job to adapt to your level of technical knowledge or interest, so don’t be intimidated if you don’t feel you know enough to order a frame.
+It’s our job to adapt to your level of technical knowledge or interest, so don’t be intimidated if you don’t feel you know enough to order a frame.
 Furthermore, if you don’t feel like you can offer accurate information, don’t worry.
-I know how to protect you from yourself.
-I’ve been designing and building frames over the phone for over 20 years and I understand the mistakes people can make.
-I have a process that will identify any problems long before we make any final decisions.
+We know how to protect you from yourself.
+We’ve been designing and building frames over the phone for over 20 years and we understand the mistakes people can make.
+We have a process that will identify any problems long before we make any final decisions.
 The process is fun and if this is your first custom bike, you will learn about yourself, your priorities, and you’ll end up with a better understanding of frames and frame design.
 Even though waiting may be hard, it’s worth it.

 We may have many conversations leading up to your purchasing decision before you actually place your order.
-Once you do order, we’ll begin my order process.
+Once you do order, we’ll begin our order and design process.
 Your order is defined as being started once you take the plunge and make your deposit.
-At that point, through a series of phone conversations, I’ll guide you through every element of the frame design, accommodating your level of technical knowledge.
-I’ll translate your thoughts and words into specific frame design considerations, from frame size and fit to tube selection and geometry.
-No action is ever taken on my part until you have finalized your decision, are comfortable with your choices, and have given me the OK to move to the next stage.
+At that point, through a series of phone conversations, we’ll guide you through every element of the frame design, accommodating your level of technical knowledge.
+We’ll translate your thoughts and words into specific frame design considerations, from frame size and fit to tube selection and geometry.
+No action is ever taken on our part until you have finalized your decision, are comfortable with your choices, and have given us the OK to move to the next stage.

-So you’ve made your choice, and I’m the lucky builder you’ve decided on.
-Give me a call, let me know you want to place an order, and we’ll get the ball rolling.
+So you’ve made your choice, and we’re the lucky builder you’ve decided on.
+Give us a call, let use know you want to place an order, and we’ll get the ball rolling.
 This is when we’ll discuss the type of frame you want and the material you’re interested in.
 We can discuss the pros’ and cons’ of different choices to get the general idea of the direction we’re going to go.

 We’ll also talk about the reason you’re buying a new frame.
 Is it because you don’t have one, you need to solve fit or handling problems, you like to buy new frames, etc. We’ll also talk about the riding you do, you want to do, and your expectations for the new frame.

-At the end of the conversation I’ll give you a price estimate.
-Usually, I can give you an exact price but quite often all choices have not been finalized, so an exact price will not be available.
-Then I’ll get your contact information, take your deposit ($1000, payable by check, all major credit cards or PayPal), put you in the queue, and give you an estimated delivery date.
-You can also place a deposit here on our site and I’ll contact you to start the order process once I’m notified of the transaction.
+At the end of the conversation we’ll give you a price estimate.
+Usually, we can give you an exact price but quite often all choices have not been finalized, so an exact price will not be available.
+Then we’ll get your contact information, take your deposit ($1000, payable by check, all major credit cards or PayPal), put you in the queue, and give you an estimated delivery date.
+You can also place a deposit here on our site and we’ll contact you to start the order process once we’re notified of the transaction.
 Deposits are non-refundable after 7 days of receipt date.

-When you place your order I’m going to give you some “Homework”.
-What I’ll need you to do is collect your body sizing information and current bike(s) size and setup information.
+When you place your order we’re going to give you some “Homework”.
+What we’ll need you to do is collect your body sizing information and current bike(s) size and setup information.
 You can read instructions on how to make these measurements here.
 This is where people get a little nervous, but don’t worry.
-I’ll know if you screw up, and I’ll help you with any questions you have.
-My main goal at this stage is to understand your current riding experience and compare it to what I would expect based on your body measurements.
+We’ll know if you screw up, and we’ll help you with any questions you have.
+Our main goal at this stage is to understand your current riding experience and compare it to what we would expect based on your body measurements.

 If your current bikes fits well, or even perfectly that information is helpful.
 Equally as valid and useful is your current bike information if it fits or handles poorly.
 The key is to learn what you like and what you don’t like.
 We’ll develop an objective guideline and define a common language we can use to communicate with each other.

-Once I have all your info and we’re both confident that it’s accurate I can “crunch the numbers”.
-I’ll come up with some ideas on how we can approach the design in order to achieve your goals, and we’ll discuss them, making sure they are consistent with your expectations.
+Once we have all your info and we’re both confident that it’s accurate we can “crunch the numbers”.
+We’ll come up with some ideas on how we can approach the design in order to achieve your goals, and we’ll discuss them, making sure they are consistent with your expectations.

-I call it “preliminary” because at this point we’re not making any final decisions but we are starting to focus on specifics.
+We call it “preliminary” because at this point we’re not making any final decisions but we are starting to focus on specifics.
 In other words, exactly what design elements do we incorporate to accomplish the established goals.
-We’ll focus on the four design areas of configuration, fit, handling, and ride quality.
+We’ll focus on the four design areas of fit, handling, ride and quality configuration.

 Fit: We figure out how you want to sit on the bike.
 This will depend on the type of riding you do.
 Do you prefer a more upright position or do you want a racier, more aero position?
 Do you have any injuries or physical conditions that require special considerations?
 Etc.